dalvanirsv/dalvanirsv/README.md

 - Selenium WebDriver (TestNG and J'unit)
 - API test with Postman and Insomnia
 - Jira for task management
-- agile methodology (Scrum)
+- Agile methodology (Scrum)
-- Manual tests
+- Test automation
-- exploratory tests
+- Exploratory tests
-- test automation
+- Manual Test

 <!---
 dalvanirsv/dalvanirsv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.